Call Us: 972-422-4111

 Preparing to Ride

-Do I need a motorcycle license to buy a motorcycle?
+Do I need a motorcycle license to buy a motorcycle in Texas?

 No. However, a proper motorcycle endorsement on your driver's license is required to legally operate your motorcycle on public streets and highways.

-At what age can I get a motorcycle license?
+At what age can I get a motorcycle license in Texas?
+How do I obtain a motorcycle license in Texas?

-How difficult is it to get insurance on a motorcycle?
+How difficult is it to get motorcycle insurance in Texas?

 Plano Kawasaki Suzuki represents several insurance companies which specialize in motorcycle insurance.
 Because each insurance company evaluates risk differently, we are able to compare rates and come up with a policy to cover your needs affordably.

-How can I find out where to take a motorcycle safety course?
+How can I find out where to take a motorcycle safety course in the Dallas area?

 Call the Department of Public Safety Motorcycle Safety Bureau's toll-free number,